CSU Research Competition

 What happens next after we submit?

-Cal Poly will host a virtual internal competition in February 2023 to select the 10 projects that will represent our campus at the 2024 CSU Research Competition.
+Cal Poly will host a virtual internal competition February 21-23 2025 to select the 10 projects that will represent our campus at the 2025 CSU Research Competition.
 Members of the Academic Senate Grants Review Committee will serve as judges.
-More information about the format of the Cal Poly virtual internal competition will be provided after submissions are due in January 2024.

 Where can we learn more about research/creative projects selected to represent Cal Poly at prior CSU Research Competitions?